U.S. Senate See Full Big Line

 Freshman Rep. Gabe Evans (R) says Trump knows best.

-Ernest Luning of the Colorado Springs Gazette’s political blog connected with two members of Colorado’s congressional delegation who are also military veterans: Democratic Rep. Jason Crow of Aurora, a decorated combat veteran, and newly-election Republican Rep. Gabe Evans, who served as a National Guard helicopter pilot and was deployed overseas during Operation Enduring Freedom.
+Ernest Luning of the Colorado Springs Gazette’s political blog connected with two members of Colorado’s congressional delegation who are also military veterans: Democratic Rep. Jason Crow of Aurora, a decorated combat veteran, and newly-elected Republican Rep. Gabe Evans, who served as a National Guard helicopter pilot and was deployed overseas during Operation Enduring Freedom.
 Though neither of these House members will vote on the confirmation of Donald Trump’s nominee to serve as Secretary of Defense Pete Hegseth, their opinions are as relevant to the debate over Hegseth’s controversial nomination as any member of Colorado’s delegation on account of their service.

 And as Luning reports, the two veterans couldn’t be farther apart on whether Hegseth is fit to serve: